Latest Missouri Odds: College Basketball, College Football and More

 Missouri Basketball

 Mizzou basketball odds can swing widely from year to year, some seasons they contend, others they fall short.
 The 2024–25 campaign was highlighted by a big December win over rival Kansas, but ended in disappointment with a 67–57 loss to No. 11 Drake in the Round of 64.
-With key players returning and a strong recruiting class, the Tigers aim to make a deeper run in the NCAA Tournament next season.
+With key players returning and a strong recruiting class, the Tigers aim to make a deeper run in the NCAA Tournament this season.

 Missouri Football

 After a rough stretch in recent years, Mizzou football has been trending upward, finishing in the AP Top 10 in 2023 and No. 19 in 2024.
 The Tigers are looking to build on that success and make a push for the College Football Playoff, fueled by a 21–5 record over the past two seasons and a strong returning core.
-While they didn’t crack the preseason AP Top 25, early predictions still project a winning record and potential for even more.
+While they didn’t crack the preseason AP Top 25, early predictions still projected a winning record and potential for even more.

 Types of Bets You Can Place on the Mizzou Tigers